Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a custom role by removing delete permissions, and add users to that role only.
 - [x] Create a custom role by removing delete permissions.
 Add users to the group, and then add the group to the custom role.

+      To grant users access to query datasets in BigQuery while preventing them from accidentally deleting the datasets, and to follow Google-recommended practices, the best approach is:

+- **Option 4: Create a custom role by removing delete permissions.
+Add users to the group, and then add the group to the custom role.**

+Here’s why this option is suitable:

+- **Option 1 (roles/bigquery.user role only)**: This role grants only querying permissions but does not explicitly prevent users from deleting datasets.

+- **Option 2 (roles/bigquery.dataEditor role only)**: This role allows users to edit data within datasets, which includes deleting data and tables.
+It grants more permissions than necessary if your goal is to prevent dataset deletions.

+- **Option 3 (Create a custom role by removing delete permissions, and add users to that role only)**: This option is similar to Option 4 but directly assigns users to the custom role without using a group.
+It's straightforward but may become cumbersome to manage if you have many users.

+- **Option 4 (Create a custom role by removing delete permissions.
+Add users to the group, and then add the group to the custom role)**: This option combines the flexibility of custom roles with the ease of group management.
+By creating a custom role that explicitly removes delete permissions (`bigquery.datasets.delete`), you ensure users cannot delete datasets.
+Adding users to a group and then assigning that group to the custom role allows for easier management and scalability.
+It also follows best practices by using groups for role assignments, which can streamline access management across your organization.

+Therefore, **Option 4** is the recommended approach to grant users the necessary querying permissions in BigQuery while preventing accidental dataset deletions and maintaining manageability according to Google-recommended practices.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have a developer laptop with the Cloud SDK installed on Ubuntu.
 The Cloud SDK was installed from the Google Cloud Ubuntu package repository.
 You want to test your application locally on your laptop with Cloud Datastore.
-What should you do?
+What should you do? --------------Issue

 - [ ] Export Cloud Datastore data using gcloud datastore export.
 - [ ] Create a Cloud Datastore index using gcloud datastore indexes create.
-- [x] Install the google-cloud-sdk-datastore-emulator component using the apt get install command.
+- [ ] Install the google-cloud-sdk-datastore-emulator component using the apt get install command.
-- [ ] Install the cloud-datastore-emulator component using the gcloud components install command.
+- [x] Install the cloud-datastore-emulator component using the gcloud components install command.

+To test your application locally with Cloud Datastore on your developer laptop that runs Ubuntu and has the Cloud SDK installed from the Google Cloud Ubuntu package repository, you should follow these steps:

+- **[4] Install the cloud-datastore-emulator component using the gcloud components install command.**

+Here's why this is the correct option:

+- **Option 4**: Installing the `cloud-datastore-emulator` component using the `gcloud components install` command is the appropriate step to set up the Cloud Datastore emulator locally.
+The Cloud Datastore emulator allows you to emulate Google Cloud Datastore on your local machine, enabling you to develop and test applications without interacting with the actual Cloud Datastore service.

+- **Option 1**: Exporting Cloud Datastore data using `gcloud datastore export` is used for exporting data from the actual Cloud Datastore service, not for setting up the emulator.

+- **Option 2**: Creating a Cloud Datastore index using `gcloud datastore indexes create` is a command used to manage indexes in the Cloud Datastore service, not for setting up the emulator.

+- **Option 3**: Installing the `google-cloud-sdk-datastore-emulator` component using the `apt-get install` command is not the correct method because the emulator component for Cloud Datastore is installed via the Cloud SDK (`gcloud`), not through the system package manager (`apt-get`).

+Therefore, **Option 4** is the correct choice for installing and setting up the Cloud Datastore emulator on your developer laptop.
 **[⬆ Back to Top](#table-of-contents)**

 ### Your company set up a complex organizational structure on Google Cloud.
 The structure includes hundreds of folders and projects.
 Only a few team members should be able to view the hierarchical structure.
 You need to assign minimum permissions to these team members, and you want to follow Google-recommended practices.
 What should you do?